Skip to content

 ),

-• The label contains the actual objective "Beat the following levels:" and an identifying word "LEVELS."
+• The label contains the actual objective "Beat the following levels:" and an identifying word "LEVELS".
 This word can be whatever you want it to be, but I typically like to make it the same as whatever dataset is being pulled from, in all caps.

-• Within "data" we set the indentifying word from the label to be replaced with a certain quantity of data from a certain dataset.
-Basically, the setup goes "Indentifier": (self.dataset, quantity).
-The datasets that we pull from here MUST be in the form of a function that can be called.
-Essentially, we can only use the static methods or functions that combine multiple lists to pull data from.
+• Within data, we set the identifying word from the label to be replaced with a certain quantity of data from a certain dataset.
+Basically, the setup goes "Identifier": (self.dataset, quantity).
+The datasets that we pull from here MUST be functions that can be called to pull data from, such as those static methods and functions that combine multiple lists.

 • is_time_consuming and is_difficult just get set to True or False, rather intuitively.